a-gondolkodas-orome/durer-pdf-generator/README.md

 uv sync
 ```

-Later, you need to activate the virtual environment before running the scripts:
+Later, you always need to activate the virtual environment before running the scripts:

 ```
 source .venv/bin/activate    # On Linux/MacOS:
 .venv\Scripts\activate    # On Windows:
 ```

-## USAGE:
+## Usage

 1) **PDF files:** Copy PDF files which need to be compiled in the folder `pdfsrc`.
 2) **Category-wise files:** Create a `.tsv` file (see `input_tsvs/sample_files.tsv`) where you define